trueos/trueos-docs/trueos-handbook/preinstall.rst

 If installing a command-line only server is preferred, either download a file beginning with :file:`TrueOS-Desktop` (to use the graphical installer) or :file:`TrueOS-Server` (to use the command-line installer).
-The :file:`TrueOS-Server` files are smaller and can fit on CD.
+The :file:`TrueOS-Server` files are smaller and can fit on a CD.

 Refer to :ref:`Burning the Installation Media` for instructions on how to burn the downloaded file to bootable media.